 Chair’s voting rights

 228. The Chair, the Deputy Chair acting as Chair, or any other Member acting as Chair shall have a deliberative vote only.
 All Members, including the Chair shall have only a deliberative vote.
 (Amended 6 March 2008)

+Committee of chairs

+228A.
+A committee of chairs shall be established at the commencement of each Assembly following the election of chairs for each committee to advise the Speaker on matters relating to the operation of Assembly committees.
+The committee shall consist of every chair of a standing and select committee and the Speaker shall be the chair of the committee.

 Adjournment and sitting of committee